At Calvert Manor, life is a getaway on Piscataway Bay

 “Our farm has actually been in my husband’s family for over 100 years,” she said.
 “Small farms are pretty common in our area of Accokeek/Bryan’s Road.”

-Among the farms she mentioned are nearby Longview Farm (meat, vegetables and wild flowers), Plane in Hand Farm (organic produce and canned and jarred foods—year-round), Red Tree Farmstead (flowers), and Wild Ginger Herbal Center (herbs and workshops).
+Among the farms she mentioned are nearby Longview Farm (meat, vegetables and wildflowers), Plane in Hand Farm (organic produce and canned and jarred foods — year-round), Red Tree Farmstead (flowers), and Wild Ginger Herbal Center (herbs and workshops).

 Calvert Manor houses, which have been built by individual owners since 1948, include a wide variety of styles: ramblers, contemporary, mid-century modern, split-level, Colonial, Cape Cod, and log cabin.